-Help adolescents find ways to respond if teased by peers.
+Help teens find ways to respond if teased by peers.

-As adolescents with chronic illness learn more about their illness and are encouraged to take responsibility for its management, attempts to make their own decisions about management are common.
+As teens with chronic illness learn more about their illness and are encouraged to take responsibility for its management, it's common for them to make their own decisions about management.
 Teens may try decreasing their medicine or not taking it without discussing this with their healthcare provider.
-While this behavior may be developmentally normal, it may create the need for additional healthcare measures.
-Angry or self-conscious feelings related to having a chronic illness, or poor judgment in how to cope with their feelings about their illness, might also affect obeying the recommended treatment or management techniques.
-For example, adolescent diabetics are more likely to use poor judgment in making food choices when they are with their friends.
-It is important for parents and healthcare professionals working with adolescent patients to help the adolescent develop emotionally healthy ways of living with their chronic illness and its management requirements.
-Some ways to help adolescents deal with the complications chronic illness often imposes on development may include the following:
+While this behavior may be developmentally normal, it may create the need for more healthcare.
+Angry or self-conscious feelings related to having a chronic illness, or poor judgment in how to cope with their feelings about their illness, might also affect following the recommended treatment or management techniques.
+For example, teens with diabetes are more likely to use poor judgment in making food choices when they are with their friends.
+It is important for parents and healthcare providers working with teens to help the them develop emotionally healthy ways of living with and managing their chronic illness.
+To help teens deal with the complications chronic illness:

-Encourage adolescents to share their ideas and concerns with healthcare professionals.
+Encourage teens to share their ideas and concerns with healthcare professionals.

-When an adolescent's chronic illness reaches an unstable state due to not following treatment recommendations, encourage discussion of what happened rather than scold this behavior.
+When a teen's chronic illness reaches an unstable state due to not following treatment recommendations, encourage discussion of what happened rather than scold this behavior.

-Teach and encourage use of problem-solving skills related to their illness.
+Teach and urge the use of problem-solving skills related to their illness.
 Ask questions, such as: "What do you think you would you do if ... ?"or "What do you think would happen if ... ?"
-Encourage adolescents to ask you the same kinds of questions.
+Encourage teens to ask you the same kinds of questions.